urbit/old-doc/reference/hoon/ref/odors.md

 Since Everything in Hoon is a natural number, the interpreter needs to know both how to render them and subject them to type enforcement.
 Odors, which are just ASCII spans beginning with a `@`, carry all of the information necessary for the interpreter to do this.
 For instance, the interpreter knows to render an atom of odor `@t` as UTF-8 text.

 The span composing the Odor consists of two parts: a lowercase prefix carrying type information, and an upper-case suffix containing information about its size.
-The prefix is taxonomy that grows more specific to the right.
+The prefix is a taxonomy that grows more specific to the right.
 For example, atoms of the odor `@ta` are URL-safe ASCII text, and Atoms of the odor `@tas` are the more specific subset of ASCII text that is acceptable in hoon.

 The general principle of type enforcement is that atoms change freely either up or down the taxonomy, but not across.
 You can treat a `@tas` as a `@t`, as in a strong type system; but you can also treat a `@t` as a `@tas`, or an `@` as anything.
 However, passing a `@t` to a function that expects an `@ux` is a type error.